indigo-dc/synergy-doc/doc/developer.md

 - *synergy-scheduler-manager*: plugin for *synergy-service* that adds the scheduler functionality. **This package depends on synergy-service**..

 ### Making a new release for *synergy-service*
+The idea when a making a release for a synergy package is to do it in a *single commit*.
+This way, we can easily go to this commit and package for that specific version.

 #### Get the ChangeLog
 Use `python setup.py bdist_wheel` to
 - automatically update the `ChangeLog` and `AUTHORS` files.